arzWarrior/mucc/README.md

 ## License

--Minecraft content and materials are trademarks and copyrights of Mojang -mucc livre para uso
+Minecraft content and materials are trademarks and copyrights of Mojang

+mucc livre para uso